microsoft/edge-devtools-network-console/packages/devtools-network-console/src/host/host-protocol.md

 `environmentAuth` and `environmentAuthPath` are optional parameters, but if one is included, both must be included.
 This enables the frontend to view and modify the environment authorization.
-The `environmentAuthPath` is an array of
+The `environmentAuthPath` is an array of strings.
+These parameters are deprecated in 0.11.0-preview and will no longer be respected, and will be removed entirely in the future.

 ### `REQUEST_COMPLETE`